allen508/docs/MusicTheoryToolMotivations.md

 For example:

-How are sheet musical staves tought to a student?
+* How are sheet musical staves tought to a student?
 Memorise a nmonic.
-"Every Good Boy Deserves Football" How are the guitar strings tought?
+"Every Good Boy Deserves Football"
+* How are the guitar strings tought?
 Memorise a nmonic.
-"Eddie Ate Dynamite, Good Bye Eddie" How is the circle of fifths taught?
+"Eddie Ate Dynamite, Good Bye Eddie"
+* How is the circle of fifths taught?
 Memorise a nmominic.
 "Father Charles Goes Down And Ends Battle"
+* How many sharps in Dm scale?
+Memorise the circle of sharps and flats.
+* The list goes on...

-This is limiting, and I hate having to remember stuff.
+Music should be intuitive and expressive, not a memory game.
+This is limiting, and I also hate having to remember stuff.

 I leaned on what I had learnt previously about pitches, frequencies etc, combined with learning interval theory to put together a tool that helped make music theory simple for me.
-It was also the necessary step to actually understand how the guitar is built around musical theory, and why it is such an amazing instrument.
+It was also the necessary step to actually understand how the guitar is built around musical theory, really unlocking the fret board, and why it is such an amazing instrument.